Leadership & Management

 - What are the three to five key behaviors that show you are all “living” this purpose?

-Once those definitions are drafted, revisit them quarterly to make sure any strategic drifts away from them are corrected, or to accommodate and document any purposeful shifts.
+Once you draft those definitions, revisit them quarterly to correct any strategic drifts away from them, or to accommodate and document any purposeful shifts.
 This will help to ensure clear understanding by all team members and to maintain direction and alignment.

 2. (Really) Understand your customer

-“Customer experience” and a “customer-first mindset” have become buzz phrases in recent years, and the idea behind the buzz is increasingly valid.
+“Customer experience” and a “customer-first mindset” have become buzz phrases, and the idea behind the buzz is increasingly valid.
 Research suggests that customer experience is now more valuable to a company than their branding, which makes sense: your revenue comes directly from your customers.
 You need to be responding to their pain points.

 For growing companies, however, a problem arises: those that reach $5B in revenue typically have 14 layers of staff between the customer and the CEO.
 We’ve all seen firsthand how communication can suffer in a workplace, and 14 layers is a big game of telephone.

 What you need as a high-impact manager is a way to get information from the customer level (surveys, focus groups, Google Analytics, purchase data by week, etc.) directly into your team discussions.
-You should ideally lead team discussions with customer-driven data so that you ingrain the idea that your team is serving the customer, and team benefits/perks come from that.
+You should ideally lead team discussions with customer-driven data.
+This way, you ingrain the idea that your team is serving the customer, and team benefits/perks come from that.
 So keep your team focused foremost on goals directly related to the customer.

 3. Quantify early and often

-Leadership dashboards are popular and powerful tools these days, but you don’t necessarily need to buy software to make meaningful measurements.
+Leadership dashboards are popular and powerful tools these days.
+But if you’re leading a team you don’t necessarily need to buy software to make meaningful measurements.
 Start by identifying the top three to five priorities for your team and their corresponding metrics.
 For example, metrics for a sales function might be revenue generated, calls made per week or margin contribution.
 For marketers, you might capture new leads generated or content produced.
-Track these metrics in a shared spreadsheet that you update regularly, and discuss results with your team on a quarterly basis.
+Track these metrics in a shared spreadsheet that you update regularly, and discuss results with your team quarterly.

 By getting started with these impact-focused to-dos, you’ll be helping your team members do better, which will help yourself do better, which will in turn help your overall organization do better.